 Of course, I had to try out some of the French mask products too 🙂 The Avene one is quite good for clearing up blemishes on my face.

 Lastly, I picked up some eye products.
 I get dark circles (which I blame on genetics), so I’m always eager to give new solutions a try.
-We’ll see how these turn out.
+Unfortunately, nothing beats Estee Lauder’s Advanced Night Repair Eye Cream for me.

 Even though I stopped wearing most of the make-up I used to wear in the US, I was still able to find lots of neat products.
 I love that French women generally wear a lot less make-up.
 If I’m just heading to work, I’ll do my brows and mascara, and that’s it.
 Goodbye foundation, bronzer, and all that extra stuff!